li11ianc/explaining-movie-revenue/project/project.md

     ## 10 major_productioncolionsgate  -1.16
     ## # … with 12 more rows

-We fit a regression model to predict pulse rate based on holiday\_release, likely\_sequel, budget, if\_major, major\_productionco, tag\_length, english, runtime, action, horror, few\_words, the interaction between budget and likely\_sequel, and the interaction between budget and if\_major.
-We chose to examine the those interactions because whether a movie is a sequel (and thus has a known revenue for its precedents and some expectation that people will see it) may be related to its budget and also the relation between budget and having access to the resources we assume accompany a major production company may also be related in an interesting way.

 Linear Model:

 Profitability Ratio = 2.9202948 + -1.1415792(Holiday Release) +